WMA Statement on the Professional and Ethical use of Social Media

-The use of social media has become a fact of life for many millions of people world wide including physicians, medical students and patients.
+The use of social media has become a fact of life for billions of people worldwide including physicians, medical students, and patients.

-Interactive, collaborative tools such as wikis, social networks, chat rooms and blogs have transformed passive Internet users into active participants.
-They are means for gathering, sharing and disseminating personal information, including health information, socializing and connecting with friends, relatives, professionals etc. They can be used to seek medical advice, and patients with chronic diseases can share their experiences with each other.
-They can also been used in research, public health, education and direct or indirect professional promotion.
+Interactive, collaborative tools such as wikis, social networking platforms, chat applications and blogs have transformed passive Internet users into active participants.
+These tools are means for gathering, sharing and disseminating information, including healthcare and science information, socializing and connecting with friends, relatives, professionals etc. They can be used to seek medical advice, and patients share their health and healthcare experiences.
+They can also be used in research, public health, and education.

-The positive aspects of social media should be recognized such as in promoting healthy life style, in empowering patients and in reducing patients' isolation.
+The positive aspects of social media should be recognized such as in promoting a healthy lifestyle, the dissemination of medical knowledge to society and in reducing patients’ isolation.

-- Sensitive content, photographs, other personal materials posted on online social forums often exists in the public domain and have the capacity to remain on the internet permanently.
+- Sensitive content, photographs, videos, other personal materials posted on online social forums often exist in the public domain and have the capacity to remain on the internet permanently.
 Individuals may not have control over the ultimate distribution of material they post on-line.

 - Patient portal, blogs and tweets are not a substitute for one on one consultation with physicians but may widen engagement with health services amongst certain groups.
 Online “friendships” with patients may also alter the patient-physician relationship, and may result in unnecessary, possibly problematic physician and patient self-disclosure.